All Posts

 โš™๏ธ Why Not Output Probabilities Directly?

-1. Training stability: Working with logits and applying log-Softmax is numerically more stable than computing probabilities first, then taking log for cross-entropy loss.
+1. Training stability: Working with logits and applying log-Softmax is numerically more stable than computing probabilities first, then taking their logarithm for the cross-entropy loss โ€” the standard training objective that penalizes the model proportionally to how wrong its predicted probability distribution is compared to the true label.

 2. Flexibility: The same logits can be processed differently (Softmax for classification, sigmoid for multi-label, raw for regression).